It’s Cervical Health Awareness Month—so why not get familiar?

 Why you should be checking your cervix

-The TL;DR is this: The cervix is a structure that separates the upper part of the uterus from the vaginal canal.
+The TL;DR is this: The cervix is a structure that separates the lower part of your uterus from the top of your vagina.
 It looks a little bit like a donut, but one with a very small hole.

 It is important because it’s part of your reproductive system’s defense against bacteria and other harmful substances that could enter your body through your vagina.
 Without the cervix in place as a barrier, your uterus would easily become infected.